Baltimore Colts (1947–1950): Origins

 At the end of the season, the team was $350,000 in debt, including $80,000 in outstanding travel and payroll costs.
-This was well beyond Hester's ability to pay, and to make matters worse, his boosters walked away upon realizing the extent of the debt.
-Hester was subsequently declared bankrupt, leaving AAFC Commissioner Jim Crowley with no option but to seize the franchise.
+This was well beyond Hester's ability to pay, and his boosters walked away upon realizing the extent of the debt.
+Hester was subsequently declared bankrupt, leaving AAFC Commissioner Jim Crowley to seize the franchise.

 Five businessmen, led by Washington, D.C. attorney Robert D. Rodenburg, made a bid to purchase the Seahawks' assets and use them to start a new team in Baltimore.
 The AAFC quickly approved the deal, and the team was reorganized as the Baltimore Colts, a name chosen due to the city's long history of horse racing and breeding.
 Due to the club's inherited talent drought, the Colts were permitted to recruit a player from each of the AAFC's four strongest teams.

 Nevertheless, the Colts struggled financially through the 1947 season, leading the owners to walk away after the season.
 The team was little better on the field, winning only two games to finish in the Eastern Division basement.
 Sensing a crisis, the AAFC supplied its three weakest teams (the Colts, the Chicago Rockets and the Brooklyn Dodgers) with superior players.
-The team found new ownership, but its financial crisis was not resolved.
+The team found new ownership group, which consisted of 18 area businessmen led by Baltimore Bullets president R. C. Embry, but its financial crisis was not resolved.
+Embry stepped down as president after the season and was succeeded by general manager Walter Driskill.

 Even with more talent the Colts were barely competitive on the field in 1948.
 However, the Eastern Division was rather poor that year; none of its four teams tallied a winning record.
 The Colts tied for first with the Buffalo Bills with a 7–7 record, and lost the division championship playoff to the Bills.
 The team then regressed in 1949, finishing dead last with a 1–11 record.